PRETgroup/easy-rte/README.md

 You will see that a file `cbmc_main_ab5.c` is automatically generated for you.
 You may open this file to inspect it.

-This file is a cbmc-ready main file for you to ensure that entering a violation state of a policy is impossible (i.e. your recover transitions were correctly specified).
+This file is a CBMC-ready main file for you to ensure that entering a violation state of a policy is impossible (i.e. your recover transitions were correctly specified).
 It makes all the environmental inputs, the controller outputs, and the enforcer internal state and data vars _nondeterministic_.
 This ensures that _all operating cases_ are checked.
 See http://www.cprover.org/cprover-manual/modeling-nondet.html for an explanation.

-In the top comments of the file it will describe the cbmc command required to run it.
+In the top comments of the file it will describe the CBMC command required to run it.
 In the case of ab5, this is `$ cbmc cbmc_main_ab5.c F_ab5.c`.

 Once run, this will tell you `VERIFICATION SUCCESSFUL`, i.e. this policy can not enter a violation state.